-The heart of the mosque houses a very special but small area named Riad ul-Jannah (Gardens of Paradise), also known as the Rawdahtul Riyad ul-Jannah and Rawdah Sharifah (الروضة الشريفة).
-It extends from Muhammad's tomb (Rawdah) to his pulpit (minbar).
+The heart of the mosque houses a very special but small area named Rawdah ul-Jannah (Gardens of Paradise), also known as the Rawdahtul Riyad ul-Jannah and Rawdah Sharifah (الروضة الشريفة).
+It extends from prophet Muhammad's tomb to his pulpit (minbar).
 Pilgrims attempt to visit the confines of the area, for there is a tradition that supplications and prayers uttered here are never rejected.
 Entrance into the area is not always possible, especially during the Hajj season, as the space can only accommodate a few hundred people.
-Riyad ul-Jannah is carpeted green in contrast to the rest of the mosque carpeted red.
+Rawdah ul-Jannah is carpeted green in contrast to the rest of the mosque carpeted red.
 Although commonly called Riyad ul-Jannah (رِيَاضِ الْجَنَّةِ), the correct term would be Rawdah (روضة).
 The Hadith is narrated by Malik from Abdullah ibn Abi Bakr;

 Mihrab-i Nabawi is one of the six mehrabs of prophet's mosque, it was only a commemorative mehrab at Masjid al-Nabawi and marks the spot from where prophet Muhammad used to lead prayers.
 Up until recently (December 2017) this mehrab has remained a commemorative one and the Imams used to lead prayers from the Mehrab e Usman.
 It is richly decorated with patterns and gold-plated calligraphic inscriptions.